 With a PhD in neuroscience and biophysics from The Rockefeller University, Adria is now using ant colonies to study emergent decision-making in social networks at the University of Lausanne.
 Adria is passionate about spreading the beauty of science and improving critical thinking worldwide in any way possible.

-Alex is a Mathematician pursuing his PhD in computational neuroscience at the EPFL, at times tending to several neural networks at once.
+Alex has a PhD in Neuroscience and now fights daily battles with genomics.
 He is a lively and energetic fellow, whose inclination towards the nonsensical tends not to get in his way too much.

 Charles enjoys answering biological problems using equations and computers.
 After a phd looking at how and why male and female are different, he now studies how evolution can lead to people being nicer to each other.
 With theater, he has finally found a good excuse to make a fool out of himself.